 It wasn’t.
 Cumhuriyet is.

-Sure, the title that was until recently edited by veteran journalist Can Dündar never got even close to printing the million-plus copies once circulated by Zaman.
+Sure, the title that was until recently edited by veteran journalist Can Dündar never got even close to printing the million-plus copies once claimed to be circulated by Zaman.

 But Cumhuriyet’s anti-government tone outlasts even the existence of Turkey’s governing AK Party.
 The newspaper has long been considered a secularist bastion, employing some of Turkey’s most controversial journalists.
 It was repeatedly shut down in the decade that followed the 1980 military coup.